 - Strategic Planning: Our team develops a tailored legal strategy to help you achieve your goals.

-- Negotiation and Mediation: We represent you in settlement discussions to reach a favorable resolution outside of court.
+- Negotiation and Mediation: We represent you in settlement discussions to reach a favorable resolution outside court.

 - Litigation: Our team aggressively represents you in court proceedings when necessary.